Global Public Health and Science (BS)

 Honors in Global Public Health and Biology

-To earn joint honors in Global Public Health and Biology, a student must complete an independent research project, present the project in the form of a written thesis and oral defense, and have a GPA of at least 3.65 overall and in the major.
+1. To earn joint honors in Global Public Health and Biology, a student must complete an independent research project, present the project in the form of a written thesis and oral defense, and have a GPA of at least 3.65 overall and in the major.

-Honors students must take research for credit, either the 4-credit Independent Laboratory Research (NYU Biology) or the 4-credit Independent Laboratory Research (External Institution).
-This course can be used to fulfill the lab skills requirement of the Biology major or a major elective in the joint Global Public Health and Biology major.
+2. Honors students must take research for credit, either the 4-credit Independent Laboratory Research (NYU Biology) or the 4-credit Independent Laboratory Research (External Institution).
+This course can be used to fulfill the lab skills requirement of the Biology major or a major elective in the combined Global Public Health and Biology major.

-We strongly recommend that students complete these credits before the end of their junior year to gather data in advance of the fall honors course below.
+3. We strongly recommend that students complete these credits before the end of their junior year to gather data in advance of the fall honors course below.
 If necessary, it is possible to register for research credits as a corequisite in fall of senior year.

-Students must also complete two additional honors courses in the senior year.
+4. Students must also complete two additional honors courses in the senior year.
 In the fall they take Becoming a Scientist (BIOL-UA 995) (4 credits), followed by Undergraduate Research Thesis (BIOL-UA 999) (2 credits) in the spring.
 Students may apply for BIOL-UA 999 using this form.
-The honors courses do not count as electives in the Biology or Global Public Health and Biology major.
+The honors courses do not count as electives for this combined major program.

 Honors in Global Public Health and Chemistry